 For our Day Two nightcap, our destination is Sidecar.
 This award-winning cocktail bar mixes up all of the classic cocktails better than anyone, but they also offer some new twists that you just have to see for yourself.
 And when you see something amazing happening at the bar here, all you have to say is, “I'll have one of those!”

-Day Three – Wildlife, Poutine, and Shopping!
+Day Three – Wildlife and Shopping

 Are you still with us?
 Great!
 Let's go!